parnic/node-screenlogic/README.md

 ### SLCancelDelay

 Passed as an argument to the emitted `cancelDelay` event.
-The passed version is empty, however, since the response is just an acknowledgement of receipt of the set command.

 ### SLAddClient

 Passed as an argument to the emitted `addClient` event.
-The passed version is empty, however, since the response is just an acknowledgement of receipt of the command.

 ### SLRemoveClient

 Passed as an argument to the emitted `removeClient` event.
-The passed version is empty, however, since the response is just an acknowledgement of receipt of the command.